jerrymarino/iCompleteMe/README.md

 variable.
 - [Visual Studio][visual-studio-download].
 Download the community edition.
 During setup, select _Desktop development with C++_ in _Workloads_.
-- [7-zip][7z-download].
-Required to build YCM with semantic support for C-family languages.

-Compiling YCM **with** semantic support for C-family languages:
+Compiling ICM **with** semantic support for C-family languages:

-    cd %USERPROFILE%/vimfiles/bundle/YouCompleteMe
+    cd %USERPROFILE%/vimfiles/bundle/iCompleteMe
     install.py --clang-completer

 You can specify the Microsoft Visual C++ (MSVC) version using the `--msvc` option.
-YCM officially supports MSVC 12 (Visual Studio 2013), 14 (2015), and 15 (2017).
+ICM officially supports MSVC 12 (Visual Studio 2013), 14 (2015), and 15 (2017).

 That's it.
 You're done.
-Refer to the _User Guide_ section on how to use YCM.
+Refer to the _User Guide_ section on how to use ICM.

-YCM comes with sane defaults for its options, but you still may want to take a look at what's available for configuration.
+ICM comes with sane defaults for its options, but you still may want to take a look at what's available for configuration.
 There are a few interesting options that are conservatively turned off by default that you may want to turn on.

 ### FreeBSD/OpenBSD

+Untested: Requires building [SwiftySwiftVim][] from source.

-These instructions (using `install.py`) are the quickest way to install YouCompleteMe, however they may not work for everyone.
+These instructions (using `install.py`) are the quickest way to install iCompleteMe, however they may not work for everyone.
 If the following instructions don't work for you, check out the [full installation guide](#full-installation-guide).

-**NOTE:** OpenBSD / FreeBSD are not officially supported platforms by YCM.
+**NOTE:** OpenBSD / FreeBSD are not officially supported platforms by ICM.

 Make sure you have Vim 7.4.1578 with Python 2 or Python 3 support.